-Opera Now, Nov/Dec 2005
+Michael White – Opera Now Nov/Dec 2005

 I was really impressed with Xanthoudakis in the semis — and she did not disappoint here.
 A beautiful woman…this soprano oozes stage presence.
 And she has a voice to match — a lovely silvery timbre and smooth legato.

 Before interval, she gave us ‘Al destin, che la minacia’ from Mozart’s ‘Mitridate, re di Ponto,’ an ebullient coloratura showpiece in which her leaps and bounds though aerospace were agile and her sound quality was impeccable.

 ‘Elena Xanthoudakis’ opened the afternoon in the foyer impressively… The quality of her voice was fascinating from the first Lied….the lively naturalness of her presentation, brightness and warmth of her soprano voice… incited the audience to strong applause.…

-….One can envisage the young singer, the winner of the Maria Callas Grand Prix 2003 [Oratorio-Lied], perfect for the Opera Stage.
-However, here she creates vocal intimacy, controlling her large voice ably in the Spohr ‘Six songs for Voice, Clarinet and Piano’ – a pure pleasure...
+One can envisage the young singer, the winner of the Maria Callas Grand Prix 2003 [Oratorio-Lied], perfect for the Opera Stage.
+However, here she creates vocal intimacy, controlling her large voice ability in the Spohr ‘Six songs for Voice, Clarinet and Piano’ – a pure pleasure...

 ‘Auf dem Weg zu Schubert’- Wiesbadener Kurier – (Germany) 20 September 2004